meteor/tutorials/content/vue/step10.md

 When the app refreshes, the task list will be empty.
 Without the `autopublish` package, we will have to specify explicitly what the server sends to the client.
 The functions in Meteor that do this are `Meteor.publish` and `Meteor.subscribe`.

-First lets add a publication for all tasks:
+First lets add a publication for all the tasks we have in our Mongo collection:

 {{> DiffBox step="10.2" tutorialName="simple-todos-vue"}}

-And then let's subscribe to that publication when the `App` component is created:
+And then let's subscribe to that publication in the `App` component.

 {{> DiffBox step="10.3" tutorialName="simple-todos-vue"}}

 Once you have added this code, all of the tasks will reappear.

 Calling `Meteor.publish` on the server registers a _publication_ named `"tasks"`.

-When `Meteor.subscribe` is called on the client with the publication name, the client _subscribes_ to all the data from that publication, which in this case is all of the tasks in the database.
+On the client we will add an object for each subscription we want to subscribe to in the `$subscribe` object.
+The object key is the name of the publication and the value is either an array of parameters or a function returning an array of parameters.

 To truly see the power of the publish/subscribe model, let's implement a feature that allows users to mark tasks as "private" so that no other users can see them.

 ### Adding a button to make tasks private